watercubz/Cloud-gallery/README.md

 # 🌩️ MTAAI-core

-**MTAAI-core** What is MTAAI-core or Marketing Tracking and Advertising Improvement through AI, is a service designed for new entrepreneurs through our platform that integrates AI.
+What is MTAAI-core or Marketing Tracking and Advertising Improvement through AI, is a service designed for new entrepreneurs through our platform that integrates AI.
 You will be able to connect your networks, whether Facebook and Instagram, and manage your advertising through AI.

 ## 📖 Is it Open Source?